Tanmoym047/MyWeatherApp/README.md

 - The app stores user credentials in the SQLite database via Room.
 Users can register and then log in with their username and password.

 ### 2. Fetching Weather Data
-- Weather data is fetched from the OpenWeatherMap API using Retrofit.
+- Weather data is fetched from the OpenWeatherMap API using Retrofit by city name of latitude & longitude.

 ### 3. Storing Weather History
 - Every hour, the app fetches the latest weather data and stores it in the SQLite database.
 The data is then viewable from the history section in the app's drawer menu.